-Taking the current results together with our previous ones, we summarized the development of mitochondrial diseases in mitomice Δ (Figure 6).
-On the basis of the difference in Δ mtDNA loads and the resultant mitochondrial disease phenotypes, mito-mice∆ population is classified into four subgroups.
-The first subgroup was mitomice Δ carrying $\leq 10\%$ Δ mtDNA at the birth.
-They showed normal phenotypes because ∆mtDNA loads did not reach >70-80% in various tissues through the life (Normal subgroup in Figure 6).
-The second subgroup was mito-mice∆ carrying 11-49% ∆mtDNA just after birth, and the mice appeared healthy until middle age (6 months) or later, but when the Δ mtDNA load reached >70-80% in various tissues, they expressed KSS-like phenotypes (late-onset subgroup in Figure 6).
-The main clinical features in this subgroup, such as low body weight, lactic acidosis, heart block, renal failure, deafness, male infertility, and abnormal long-term memory, has been reported previously (Inoue et al. 2000; Nakada et al. 2001, 2004, 2006; Ogasawara et al. 2010; Tanaka et al. 2008).
-The third and fourth subgroups were mito-mice Δ carrying \geq 50% Δ mtDNA just after birth.
-When the Δ mtDNA load in late-stage embryos reached \geq 50%, abnormalities of hematopoiesis and iron metabolisms in liver were induced, thus leading to PS-like phenotypes (i.e., abnormalities in hematopoiesis and iron metabolism; Figure 3, D-F), although ≥70-80% ∆mtDNA loads were necessary for the onset of KSS-like phenotypes in adult mito-mice().
+Taking the current results together with previous studies of my colleagues, I summarized the development of mitochondrial diseases in mito-mice Δ (Figure 15).
+Based on the difference in AmtDNA loads and the resultant mitochondrial disease phenotypes, mito-mice Δ population is classified into four subgroups.
+The first subgroup is mito-mice Δ carrying $\leq 10\%$ Δ mtDNA at the birth.
+They showed normal phenotypes, because Δ mtDNA loads did not reach >70%-80% in various tissues through the life (Normal subgroup in Figure 15).
+The second subgroup is mito-mice Δ carrying 11%-49% Δ mtDNA just after birth, and the mice appeared healthy until middle age (6 months) or later, but when the AmtDNA load reached >70%-80% in various tissues, they expressed KSS-like phenotypes (Late-onset subgroup in Figure 15).
+The main clinical features in this subgroup, such as low body weight, lactic acidosis, heart block, renal failure, deafness, male infertility, and abnormal long-term memory, has been reported previously (Inoue et al. 2000; Nakada et al. 2001; Nakada et al. 2004; Nakada et al. 2006; Ogasawara et al. 2010; Tanaka et al. 2008).
+The third and fourth subgroups are mito-mice Δ carrying \geq 50% Δ mtDNA just after birth.
+When the Δ mtDNA load in late-stage embryos reached \geq 50%, abnormalities of hematopoiesis and iron metabolisms in liver were induced, thus leading to PS-like phenotypes (i.e., abnormalities in hematopoiesis and iron metabolism; Figure 6 and 7), although >70%-80% Δ mtDNA loads were necessary for the onset of KSS-like phenotypes in adult mito-miceA.
 Half of those expressing PS-like phenotypes died in early life (\leq 34 days after birth).
-The third subgroup, therefore, was the case of onset of PS-like phenotypes and the resultant early death (earlyonset and death subgroup in Figure 6).
-The rest escaped from the early death, because PS-like phenotypes in them disappeared consistent with a decrease of ∆mtDNA load in affected tissues (see Figure 4, D and E for the cases of peripheral blood and liver samples, respectively).
-However, they expressed KSS-like phenotypes, when ∆mtDNA load reached >70-80% in affected tissues (Figure 5).
-Thus, the fourth subgroup was the case of transient onsets of PS-like and KSS-like phenotypes in early and middle age, respectively, in a single mitomice∆ (Early-and late-onsets subgroup in Figure 6).
+The third subgroup, therefore, was the case of onset of PS-like phenotypes and the resultant early death (Early-onset and death subgroup in Figure 15).
+The rest escaped from the early death, because PS-like phenotypes in them disappeared consistent with a decrease of AmtDNA load in affected tissues (see Figure 11 and 12 for the cases of peripheral blood and liver samples, respectively).
+However, they expressed KSS-like phenotypes, when Δ mtDNA load reached >70%-80% in affected tissues (Figure 14).
+Thus, the fourth subgroup was the case of transient onsets of PS-like and KSS-like phenotypes in early and middle age, respectively, in a single mito-mice Δ (Early-and late-onsets subgroup in Figure 15).